 • conditions that exclude all liability in the event of serious misconduct.

-What are the sanctions in case of non-compliance?
+What are the sanctions for non-compliance?

 Each Member State will designate an authority competent to apply the Data Act.
-Sanctions must be “effective, proportionate and dissuasive” — a terminology that is already familiar from GDPR.
+Sanctions must be “effective, proportionate and dissuasive” — a formulation already familiar from the GDPR.
+If a breach also involves personal data, fines of up to €20 million or 4% of global annual turnover may apply.

 • Map your data: clearly identify what data is generated by your customers and how it is stored.